pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_checker.md

 9. Provide a brief explanation for the score given, highlighting strengths or areas for improvement.

 Cover Letter:
-[Attach or Paste your cover letter here]
+[Attach or paste your cover letter here]
 ```

 ## Customization